scandum/quadsort/README.md

 A parity merge takes advantage of the fact that if you have two n length arrays, you can fully merge the two arrays by performing n merge operations on the start of each array, and n merge operations on the end of each array.
-The arrays must be of exactly equal length.
+The arrays must be of equal length.
 Another way to describe the parity merge would be as a bidirectional unguarded merge.

 The main advantage of a parity merge over a traditional merge is that the loop